alkem-io/website/content/en/security/security.md

 **IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

 To report a vulnerability or a security-related issue, please email the private address security@alkem.io with the details of the vulnerability.
 The email will be fielded by the Alkemio Security Team, which is made up of Alkemio maintainers who have committer and release permissions.
+We also maintain a PGP-signed security.txt file at [our website](https://www.alkemio.foundation/.well-known/security.txt) in line with [RFC 9116](https://www.rfc-editor.org/rfc/rfc9116).
 Emails will be addressed within 5 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.

 ### Proposed Email Content
 Provide a descriptive subject line and in the body of the email include the following information: